dojo/docs/dojox/gauges/BarGauge.rst

 Indicators
 ==========

-There are 2 indicators provided by default for use with the Bar Gauge widget:
+There are several indicators provided by default for use with the Bar Gauge widget:

 * BarLineIndicator - The default indicator for the Bar Gauge, it can be used to create tick marks (with an offset) or to indicate a value on the gauge as a vertical line
 * BarIndicator - A bar that extends from the minimum edge of the gauge to it's current value.
 It is 'resized' rather than 'moved' to change the value.
+* TextIndicator - Draws the value of the gauge as text.

 ========
 Examples